Stuart Robert: Robodebt

-Robert was criticised for his involvement in establishing the controversial Robodebt scheme during his time as minister for government services.
-The scheme saw hundreds of thousands of people issued with computer-generated debt notices, some of which made demands for payment from people who did not owe the Government any money, and led to a $1.23 billion refund and compensation settlement in November 2020.
+Robert was criticised for his involvement in establishing the illegal Robodebt scheme during his time as minister for government services.
+The scheme saw hundreds of thousands of people issued with computer-generated debt notices using a highly flawed income-averaging method; 470,000 debts generated by the scheme were eventually waived and a $1.23 billion refund and compensation settlement was made for victims in November 2020.
+Despite a court ruling against Robodebt in 2019, Robert did not apologise for any errors made under the scheme, stating "the government makes no apologies for fulfilling our legal obligation to collect debts".
+Robert defended Robodebt until 2020, when it was found unlawful by Australian courts.

-Robert defended Robodebt until in 2020 it was found unlawful by Australian courts, which ordered the government to return $721 million in returned welfare payments.
+At the Royal Commission into the Robodebt Scheme, Robert admitted to lying to the public about the scheme while it was active, stating he chose not to report his personal feelings about flaws within it, and instead defended it out of "cabinet solidarity".
+The Commission's final report accepted that politicians could be expected to adhere to cabinet solidarity, though found that Robert went further by "making statements of fact as to the accuracy of debts, citing statistics which he knew could not be right", adding that "Nothing compels ministers to knowingly make false statements."
+Renée Leon, the former Secretary of the Department of Human Services, testified to the Commission that when she informed Robert that Robodebt was illegal and encouraged an apology for the scheme, he responded by saying "We will absolutely not be doing that.
+We will double down."

 Crime and Corruption Commission – Operation Belcarra

 In March 2017, it was revealed that Robert would appear at a public hearing of the Queensland Crime and Corruption Commission named Operation Belcarra, inquiring into the possibly illegal conduct of candidates in some local government elections.
 It was alleged that some candidates had formed an undeclared group, and provided an electoral funding and financial disclosure return that was false or misleading.
 The Crime and Corruption Commission found it would "not be in the public interest" to take any further action.